Social Media Customer Service 2022 Industry Report

 By automating repetitive processes in social customer service operations, SMCS teams will be better able to save time and company resources.
 Chatbots and AI assistants can attend to specific customer queries and resolve complex tasks, freeing up time for SMCS reps to attend to other tasks that need a human touch.

-AI assistants will be useful for collating and analyzing customer data, providing businesses a clearer insight into their customers’ interactions on social media.
+AI assistants will be useful for collating and analyzing customer data, providing businesses with a clearer insight into their customers’ interactions on social media.

 In addition, ensuring your social customer service teams receive the vital training required to handle the future demands of SMCS adequately is imperative.
 Since social media customer service is a combination of two distinct industries, the responsibility lies with business leaders to equip both ends for better social customer service.
 To achieve this, more social media customer service team members need to get a seat at the management table to get involved with the high-level strategy and planning that goes into the organization.